The Law of Pardon: Plot

 A man has caught his wife writing a letter to her lover.
-He chase her away and obtains a divorce pronounced in his favour, with custody of their young daughter.
-Soon however, the child cannot bear the absence of her mother and, in spite of her father's care, she falls ill.
+He chases her away and obtains a divorce pronounced in his favour, with custody of their young daughter.
+Soon, however, the child cannot bear the absence of her mother.
+In spite of her father's care, she falls ill.
 The father sends for a sister to look after her.
-During the father's absence, the mother visits the little girl and the sister, pitying her distress, agrees to give her costume, so she can stay near her.
-Unfortunately, when the father returns, he recognises her under her disguise and orders her to leave without delay.
-However, when the little girl rises from her bed and joins the hands of her father and mother with a smile, he does not have the heart to separate mother and daughter again.
+During the father's absence, the mother visits the little girl.
+The sister, pitying her distress, agrees to give her a costume, so she can stay near her.
+Unfortunately, when the father returns, he recognises her under her disguise and orders her to leave.
+However, when the girl rises from her bed and joins the hands of her father and mother with a smile, he does not have the heart to separate mother and daughter again.

-Production and Release
+Production and release

-The film was produced by Pathé Frères and directed by Albert Capellani who was specialising in realist dramas, on a scenario written by André Heuzé.
+The film was produced by Pathé Frères and directed by Albert Capellani, who was specialising in "realist dramas", on a scenario written by André Heuzé.
 It was partly filmed in Pathé's Vincennes studio and partly on location in Paris.

-The film was released in April 1906 in France, in May 1906 in the United States., in July 1906 in Mexico, and in November 1906 in Brazil.
+The film was released in April 1906 in France, in May 1906 in the United States, in July 1906 in Mexico, and in November 1906 in Brazil.

 Analysis

-The film is composed of four scenes comprising 8 shots with only one intertitle.
+The film is composed of four scenes comprising eight shots with only one intertitle.
 The viewer understands from the context that a substantial amount of time has elapsed between scene 1 and 2, while probably only a few days separate the following scenes.
-Scenes 1 to 3 are single shot while scene 4 is composed of 5 shots with cross-cutting and continuity editing.
-Five of the shots are filmed indoors on three reasonably realistic decors while 3 shots are outdoors, two in a street and one in a park.
+Scenes 1 to 3 are single shot while scene 4 is composed of five shots with cross-cutting and continuity editing.
+Five of the shots are filmed indoors on three reasonably realistic decors, while three shots are outdoors, two in a street and one in a park.